TeachinArt

 Picture

-We will also cover a thorough variety of additional colored clay techniques using both clay and colored slips.
+We will cover a variety of additional colored clay techniques using both clay and colored slips.

-By the end of the course you should find yourself well prepared to expand your personal style.
-There will be ways to do things you have done before in a new and more efficient way as well as techniques that lead you to entirely new ideas.
+By the end of the course, you should find yourself well-prepared to expand your personal style with colored clay.
+There will be ways to do things you have done before in a new and more efficient way as well as techniques that lead you to entirely new ideas if you are willing to make what you learned your own.

 Contents of colored clay